Configure Renovate (Onboarding PR)

 Please check the docs on this website for an exhaustive Configuration Reference, however here are some of the most commonly changed (overridden) configuration settings:

-- pinVersions: By default it’s
+- pinVersions: By default (with zero config) it’s

 - labels: Labels to assign to Pull Requests